 6. Choi Young Do in The Heirs

-It is funny that I watched The Heirs because I was curious to know about Hallyu star Lee Min Ho but I ended up noticing how cool and attractive Choi Young Do was.
+It is funny that I watched The Heirs because I was curious to know about Hallyu star Lee Min Ho but I ended up noticing how cool and attractive Kim Woo Bin or Choi Young Do was.
 Young Do is a bully who harasses weak students but his character undergoes some serious development in the show.
 Cha Eun Sang openly dislikes him and he gradually changes for her.
 Young Do craves for love and he feels besotted by the docile and meek Eun Sang.
-Though Kim Tan is also a good match for her, I think Eun Sang was the catalyst that Young Do needed in life to become a better person.
+Though Kim Tan is also a good match for her, I think Eun Sang was the catalyst Young Do needed in life to become a better person.
 How I wish she could see that and would pick him over Kim Tan.

 7. Min Hyuk in Full House